Nobility of the World

 Volume VIII - China

-Chinese sovereignty and peerage, the nobility of China, were an important feature of traditional social and political
+Chinese sovereignty and peerage, the nobility of China,

-organization of Imperial China.
-While the concepts of hereditary sovereign and peerage titles and noble families were featured
+were an important feature of traditional social and political organization of Imperial China.
+While the concepts of hereditary

-as early as the semi-mythical, early historical period, a settled system of nobility was established from the Zhou Dynasty.
+sovereign and peerage titles and noble families were featured as early as the semi-mythical, early historical period, a settled

-In the subsequent millennia, this system was largely maintained in form, with some changes and additions, although the content
+in form, with some changes and additions, although the content constantly evolved.

-The last, well-developed system of noble titles was established under the Qing Dynasty.
-The CE 1911 republican Xinhai
+The last, well-developed system of noble titles was established

-Revolution saw the dissolution of the nobility along with the totality of the official imperial system.
-Though some noble
+under the Qing Dynasty.
+The CE 1911 republican Xinhai Revolution saw the dissolution of the nobility along with the totality

-families maintained their titles and dignity for a time, new political and economic circumstances forced their decline.
-The
+of the official imperial system.
+Though some noble families maintained their titles and dignity for a time, new political

-fact that most existing nobles were of the Manchu ethnicity, a ruling elite under the Qing Dynasty, but an ethnic minority
+and economic circumstances forced their decline.
+The fact that most existing nobles were of the Manchu ethnicity, a ruling

-like any other under the new Republic, resulted in minimal popular recognition of their nobility.
-Today, the nobility as a
+elite under the Qing Dynasty, but an ethnic minority like any other under the new Republic, resulted in minimal popular recognition

-class is almost entirely dissipated in China, and only a very few maintain any pretense or claim to noble titles, which are
+of their nobility.
+Today, the nobility as a class is almost entirely dissipated in China, and only a very few maintain any

-occur posthumously, and posthumous elevation was sometimes an aspiration; Guan Yu, was styled, during his lifetime, Marquis
+and degradation of rank might occur posthumously, and posthumous elevation was sometimes an aspiration; Guan Yu, was styled,

-of Han Shou (漢壽亭侯) in the Han Dynasty then posthumously in the later Song Dynasty elevated to
+during his lifetime, Marquis of Han Shou (漢壽亭侯) in the Han Dynasty then posthumously in the later

-Duke Zhonghui (忠惠公) then in the Yuan Dynasty Prince of Xianling Yiyong Wu'an Yingji (顯靈義勇武安英濟王)
+Song Dynasty elevated to Duke Zhonghui (忠惠公) then in the Yuan Dynasty Prince of Xianling Yiyong Wu'an

-then in the Ming Dynasty both beatified and royalized as Saintly Emperor Guan the Great God Who Subdues Demons of the Three
+and royalized as Saintly Emperor Guan the Great God Who Subdues Demons of the Three Worlds and Whose Awe Spreads Far and Moves

 and in popular culture deified as a God of Prosperity, Commerce, War, and Police.The apex of the nobility is the sovereign.